Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 "Home care" and "home health" sound interchangeable, but in New Mexico they're two different services, and the difference decides who pays.

-In New Mexico, memory care isn't a separate license; it's a Memory Care Unit inside an assisted living facility, the secured setting families turn to when a parent isn't safe at home.
+In New Mexico, memory care isn't a separate license; it's a Memory Care Unit inside an assisted living facility, the setting families turn to when a parent isn't safe at home.

 "Home care" and "home health" sound interchangeable, but in Kansas they're two different services, and the difference decides who pays.